rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-008/index.md

 Some of this month's updates:

-- example project by @PonasKovas, illustrating android and web platform dependent configuration: [mandelbrot].
+- example project by @PonasKovas, illustrating android and web platform-dependent configuration: [mandelbrot].
 - first prototype for embedded debug frame introspection: [introspection].

 [mandelbrot]: https://github.com/PonasKovas/miniquad-mandelbrot